History

 • KDE Applications, a utility applications that are meant to work with all Linux-based operating systems.

-Common Applications of Linux
+Common Application Programs of Linux

 LibreOffice